 English Literature at A-Level seeks to build upon skills acquired at GCSE, helping pupils to develop analytical approaches to a range of texts and offering them opportunities to form their own opinions and interpretations.
 Pupils will explore texts across genres and time, looking in detail at a Shakespearian play, a 20th century novel and a selection of pre-1900 and post 2000 poetry.
 This A-Level also seeks to foster a love of reading by giving pupils a chance to be independent and choose texts they wish to read and explore as part of their non-exam assessed unit.

-On Tuesday the 15th September 2015 the English department will be taking 96 year 11 English Literature students to see the touring production of Stephen Daldry’s award-winning ‘An Inspector Calls’.
+In January 2019 the English department will be taking year 11 English Literature students to see the production of A Christmas Carol.

 Key Stage 3 resources available on the school’s VLE:

 Key Stage 4 resources available on the school’s VLE: